nginxinc/nginx-wiki/source/modules/memc.rst

 If you find that any particular version of Nginx above 0.7.46 does not work with this module, please consider [[#Report Bugs|reporting a bug]].

 Community
 ---------
 English Mailing List
 ^^^^^^^^^^^^^^^^^^^^
 The `openresty-en <https://groups.google.com/group/openresty-en>`_ mailing list is for English speakers.

 Chinese Mailing List
 ^^^^^^^^^^^^^^^^^^^^
 The `openresty <https://groups.google.com/group/openresty>`_ mailing list is for Chinese speakers.

 Report Bugs
 -----------
 Although a lot of effort has been put into testing and code tuning, there must be some serious bugs lurking somewhere in this module.
 So whenever you are bitten by any quirks, please don't hesitate to

-#. create a ticket on the `issue tracking interface <http://github.com/openresty/memc-nginx-module/issues>`_ provided by GitHub,
+#. create a ticket on the :github:`issue tracking interface <openresty/memc-nginx-module/issues>` provided by GitHub,
 #. or send a bug report or even patches to the `nginx mailing list <http://mailman.nginx.org/mailman/listinfo/nginx>`_.

+.. _memc.source-repository:

 Source Repository
 -----------------

-Available on github at `openresty/memc-nginx-module <http://github.com/openresty/memc-nginx-module>`_.
+Available on github at :github:`openresty/memc-nginx-module <openresty/memc-nginx-module>`.

 Changes
 -------
 The changes of every release of this module can be obtained from the ngx_openresty bundle's change logs:

 http://openresty.org/#Changes

 Test Suite
 ----------
 This module comes with a Perl-driven test suite.
-The `test cases <http://github.com/openresty/memc-nginx-module/tree/master/t/>`_ are
+The :github:`test cases <openresty/memc-nginx-module/tree/master/t/>` are :github:`declarative <openresty/memc-nginx-module/blob/master/t/storage.t>` too.
-`declarative <http://github.com/openresty/memc-nginx-module/blob/master/t/storage.t>`_ too.
 Thanks to the `Test::Base <http://search.cpan.org/perldoc?Test::Base>`_ module in the Perl world.

 To run it on your side: